 Please do not make good training during the seminar difficult by depleting your reserves and creating extreme soreness with ambitious and/or silly workouts in the week leading up to the seminar.
 Excessive volume is the main enemy here.
 Please use common sense.
 You will be working up to relatively heavy sets on each lift as your form allows (~85-90% of 5RM for squat/press/deadlift/bench press and 90-95% of 3RM on power clean).

-The Starting Strength Level II Seminar offers two levels of completion for learning and contact hours credit:
+The Starting Strength Seminar offers one level of completion for learning and practice at the seminar:

-The Starting Strength Level II Seminar also offers completion as a Starting Strength Coach:
+The Starting Strength Seminar also offers completion as a Starting Strength Coach:

 - Starting Strength Coach Requirements:

 The attendee that meets all of the requirements above, has shown the ability to apply efficient mechanical analysis based on the material taught in the seminar and to adequately coach the Starting Strength method is granted a Starting Strength Coach certificate.

 - A. Must be at least 18 years of age.

 - B. Must elect to be evaluated as a coach at the beginning of the seminar.
 The cost for opting in for coaching evaluation is $50, paid Friday at the seminar by cash, check, or credit card.

 - C. Platform performance :: The coaching staff evaluates each attendee on their ability to demonstrate basic competence in each lift as well as to effectively coach each movement.
 Coaching is evaluted according to the criteria discussed in the coaching lecture:

 - Understanding of the model of the lift